CybrChick007/EventPlanner/README.md

 exit;<br>
 npm run setup

-to re-access the mysql database after this use: sudo mysql -u root
+to re-access the mysql database after this use: mysql -u root

 Authors
 =======